 How to determine cheap vs. well-made clothing

 The easiest way to understand the quality of a garment is to look inside.
-Some aspects are easier to see, like the fabric content and hem finishes, while others like the use of facings and interfacings aren’t as obvious and where most clothing companies cut corners.
+Some aspects are easier to see, like the fabric content and hem finishes, while others, like the use of facings and interfacings, aren’t as obvious.
+These details are where many clothing companies cut corners.

 Anything synthetic is sub-par as most are plastic derivatives and wear out faster.

 Natural fabrics like wool, cotton, linen, and silk are superior to synthetics—this includes the lining of the garment.

 Crooked stitch lines or loose threads on a hem or seam are dead giveaways to poor construction.